Thank you for your interest regarding the Willed Body Program at the McGovern Medical School (UTHealth).

 Room: MSB 7.046

-Tamatha Dawson joined UTHealth in November of 2015 as Executive Assistant to the Chair of Neurobiology and Anatomy.
-Beginning in January, 2018, Ms. Dawson joined Willed Body as program coordinator.
+Tamatha Guillen joined UTHealth in November of 2015 as Executive Assistant to the Chair of Neurobiology and Anatomy.
+Beginning in January 2018, Ms. Guillen joined Willed Body as program coordinator.